Frankfurt Airport: Terminal 2

 Terminal 2, which has a capacity of 15 million passengers a year, was opened in 1994 and is divided into concourses D and E. A continuous concourse between Terminal 1C and 2D provides direct but non-public access between the two terminals.
 It has eight gates with jetways and 34 apron stands, a total of 42 gates and is able to handle wide-body aircraft such as the Airbus A380.

-Terminal 2 is primarily used by airlines of the oneworld (e.g. American Airlines and Cathay Pacific) and SkyTeam alliances (e.g. Delta Air Lines and Vietnam Airlines amongst others).
-It also used by several further airlines that do not belong to any of the three major airline alliances, including airBaltic, Emirates, Etihad Airways and Icelandair among others.

 Fraport announced in late 2022 that Terminal 2 will be temporarily closed for refurbishment starting in 2026.
-All tenants are to be relocated into the then fully completed Terminal 3.
+All airlines that once occupied Terminal 2 have relocated to Terminal 3 after it opened April 23, 2026.
+Terminal 2 closed on June 9, 2026 with operations to resume in the mid-2030s.